aws-amplify/docs/ios/storage.md

 When an app that has initiated a transfer restarts (if it has been terminated by the system and not force-closed), the transfer may still be in progress or have completed.
 To make the restarting app aware of the status of transfers, instantiate the transfer utility using the ``AWSS3TransferUtility.s3TransferUtility(forKey: "YOUR_KEY")`` method.
 AWSS3TransferUtility uses the key to uniquely identify the NSURLSession of the transfers initiated by the app, so it is important to always use the same identifier.
 AWSS3TransferUtility will automatically reconnect to the transfers that were in progress the last time the app was running.

-Though it can be called anywhere in the app, we recommend that you instantiate the AWSS3TransferUtility in the ``appDidFinishLaunching`` lifecyle method.
+Though it can be called anywhere in the app, we recommend that you instantiate the AWSS3TransferUtility in the ``appDidFinishLaunching`` lifecycle method.

 ### Manage a Transfer when a Suspended App Returns to the Foreground**